Can You Smoke in Vietnam?

 For the sake of public health, more and more countries and states have enacted the smoke-free legislation on a nationwide scale.
 The law is frustrating for many smokers, especially heavy smokers when it comes to traveling overseas.
 Not to mention a long flight with tobacco cravings, smokers have to deal with the fact that smoking is banned in many public places all around the world.

-What about the situation in Vietnam, can you smoke here?
-If you are a smoker and planning on traveling to Vietnam, lucky for you, the answer is yes, you can smoke in Vietnam.
+Can you smoke in Vietnam?
+The answer is yes, you can smoke in Vietnam.
 Vietnam has a strong smoking culture along many of its middle aged and older residents.
-Because of this, cigarettes and nicotine are rather inexpensive and easy to find.
+Because of this, cigarettes are rather inexpensive and easy to find.
+Most cigarette packs will cost less than $.150 USD in Vietnam.

 Vietnam is in fact among the top smoker-friendly countries in the world.
 Many of Vietnamese citizens smoke, including males and females.
 It was reported that nearly 45% of Vietnamese men smoke in 2018, meaning that 4 out 10 men you come across on the streets probably smoke.
 You will find that Vietnam is truly a paradise for smokers.
 Smoking is allowed at most the outdoor spaces, except for some particular places like kid zones.
 Cigarettes are also sold widely available on every street corner and small shop.
 In major cities like Ho Chi Minh, you can easily buy a pack of cigarettes at all convenience stores as well as at almost every vendor stall, cafe, or restaurant in the city.
 This is mainly because the legislation to sell tobacco products is not regulated in Vietnam like other countries.